 We invite you to participate in our on-campus interviews and see why Notre Dame students excel in their legal training and stand out with their leadership and service.
 Each fall, employers have the opportunity to conduct on-campus interviews with second- and third-year students interested in serving as summer associates or in entry-level positions.
 In the spring, this program is expanded to include first-year students interested in summer associate or internship positions.

-In 2018, our fall on-campus interview season will begin with our Early Interview Week (Monday, August 5 - Friday, August 9) taking place before fall semester classes begin.
+In 2019, our fall on-campus interview season will begin with our Early Interview Week (Monday, August 5 - Friday, August 9) taking place before fall semester classes begin.
 Interviews will resume on September 3 and continue through the end of November.
 Registration is now open!
-You may register directly through Symplicity or by completing our registration form.
+You may register through Symplicity or by completing our registration form.
 Or you can just email Ali Wruble!

 Why recruit at Notre Dame Law School?